TadjievCodes/Nasa_Project_Semester2/README.md

 9) I kept some of my old commented not active code as I like to look back and remember What I did and what I have changed

 10) I used 'DD/MM/YYYY' in the Datepicker as written in the Project Details and 'YYYY-MM-DD' format in the query Details for API as stated in the outline

+11) Task 6 of the Project was implemeted within the returndates async function where it checks to store into the localStorage with setItem if it doesn't exist in the localStorage already so that there won't be a double call of the Fetch API if the data already exists